Loyalty 101 Guide: All you need to know about Customer Loyalty Programs

 Paid VIP loyalty programs

 A slightly unconventional (yet effective for the right business) road to loyalty is creating a paid-for VIP loyalty program.
 Possibly the most well-known example is Amazon Prime.
-The premise of such an approach is that the rewards offered by the brand are so exclusive that customers must pay for them.
-However, there are some clear downsides to this type of loyalty.
+Rewards offered by the brand are so exclusive that customers must pay for them.
+However, there are some downsides to this type of loyalty.

 Spend-based loyalty programs